Blind Spot #1: Not having a professional team

 The good news is that this is one of the best buys in the insurance business.
 Make sure to review your coverage frequently with your financial advisor or insurance professional to make sure you’re prepared for the unexpected.

-Merriman Advisor Mark Metcalf, CFP® says:
+Merriman Advisor Andy Bloom, CFA®, CFP® says:

 If you’d like to make sure your dependents can achieve their financial objectives if you were to pass away, then you probably need a life insurance policy.
 The amount of life insurance you maintain should be based on your unique projected financial needs and available financial resources.
-For most people, these needs involve paying off a mortgage, allowing a stay-at-home spouse to continue to do so, funding
+For most people, these needs involve paying off a mortgage, allowing a stay-at-home spouse to continue to do so, funding college education, covering routine living expenses, and providing a financial cushion while your dependents are grieving.
+While every situation is unique, a typical rule of thumb is to maintain insurance of at least seven to ten times your annual salary.
+We help our clients periodically assess their level of coverage to make sure they have enough for their changing needs.

 Merriman Advisor Aimee Butler, CFP® says: